 #8 Aggressive Animal: Barracuda

 Barracudas have bad eyesight but are attracted to shiny objects, which they mistake for light glinting off the scales of a fish.
 They have powerful jaws filled with fangs and can swim in bursts of 25 miles per hour.
-With this in mind, even an exploratory bite can do damage.
+Unlike the shark, which typically bites its prey multiple times before killing it, the barracuda aggressively tries to take out its prey in one massive bite.

 Barracudas are found in subtropical waters around the world and live around coral reefs.
 They belong to the genus Sphyraena, and there are 28 species.
 These include the Guinean barracuda, the northern sennet, the Mexican barracuda, the yellowtail barracuda, and the red barracuda.